openhie/instant/core/kubernetes/README.md

 kubectl edit configmap console-config
 ```

-Go to the line "host" and replace the value "{enter-openhim-core-service-url-here}" with the **host** and the `port` value of the openhim-core you copied.
+Go to the line "host" and replace the value "{enter-openhim-core-service-host-here}" with the **host** and the `port` value of the openhim-core you copied.
 Example:

 ```json
 "host": "192.168.99.101",